dictation-toolbox/natlink/confignatlinkvocolaunimacro/README.txt

-This GUI is now about ready for use.
+This GUI ready for use.

 With this GUI you can configure NatLink.
 It is written in wxPython.

-The definitions are made with the (nonfree) wxDesigner program.
+The definitions are made with the (nonfree) wxDesigner program. (http://www.roebling.de)

 The definition file for wxDesigner is called configurenatlink.wdr.

 But the definitions that are read by wxPython are in: configurenatlink_wdr.py

+It is unwise to edit these 2 files by hand, as they will be regenerated if a new wxDesigner run is done.

 The program itself is in: configurenatlink.py